kiran94/prfiesta/README.md

 An example prerelease package looks like this: https://pypi.org/project/prfiesta/0.8.1b125/

 Downstream users can then do a full end to end test with the prerelease package before the change is merged into `main`.

+You can find the full version history of package [here](https://pypi.org/project/prfiesta/#history)